-Join Scott Gardner for an in-depth discussion in this video Creating a live-rendering view, part of iOS UI Development with Visual Tools.
+Join Scott Gardner for an in-depth discussion in this video Creating a live-rendering view, part of iOS App Development: UI with Visual Tools.

 - [Voiceover] We're starting out in a single view…application Xcode project with some code…that customizes a View Controllers view.…Let's see how to create a custom view…that will render this design in Interface Builder.…Create a custom UIView subclass by selecting…File, New, File from the menu.…Select Cocoa Touch Class…in the iOS Source Section and click Next.…Enter Custom View for the Name,…and UIView for the Subclass.…Make sure Swift is the selected language and click Next.…